 In 2015, CNBC reported that both health and technology jobs were in high demand and listed medical records and health information professionals as the sixth “most in-demand healthcare job”.

-Health IT is one of the fastest growing fields in the country, and as For the Record magazine reported in 2016:
+Health information technology careers are some of the fastest growing in the country, and as For the Record magazine reported in 2016:

 The supply of HIT talent fails to meet the industry’s growing demand—an increasingly serious and limiting issue for organizations looking to harness HIT’s power and innovate while also looking to ensure the security of patient data and adhere to privacy regulations.

 The healthcare sector is in fierce competition with other industries over skilled IT professionals—so much so that hospitals and health systems are facing a health IT labor crunch.
 According to Modern Healthcare, “roughly one-third of 200 healthcare IT executives surveyed [in 2014] by HIMSS reported a project on hold because of IT vacancies.”

 Though recruiters are forced to look outside healthcare for IT talent, health IT professionals are preferred for the positions due to their understanding of complex rules and requirements for medical data.

 Health Information Technology Job Titles and Salaries

 Job titles and salaries of health IT professionals vary considerably and are usually dependent on work setting and experience.
 A University of Wisconsin Bachelor of Science in Health Information Management and Technology (HIMT) can be the foundation for health IT positions, including:

 - Software engineer